 The app uses a lot of constants which are listed here in no particular order.

 The four current limits are part of the firmware settings.
-The index of the current value can be read or written as cur_lim
+The index of the current value can be read or written as cur_lim at the /settings/ endpoint.

 The five DCC BiDi durations are part of the firmware settings.
 Using the first value (0) BiDi can be switched off.
-The current value can be read or written as dcc_bidibit_dur
+The current value can be read or written as dcc_bidibit_dur at the /settings/ endpoint.

 The four DCC programming types are part of the firmware settings.
-The index of the current value can be read or written as dcc_prog_type
+The index of the current value can be read or written as dcc_prog_type at the /settings/ endpoint.

-because Dart does not support method calls at compile time.
 A list of initial CVs for locomotives for use with fake services.

 A list of initial CVs for accessories for use with fake services.